chandrn7/smalltown/README.md

 ## Installation

-Please see [this article in the wiki](https://github.com/chandrn7/civic-logic/wiki/How-to-setup-a-site-that-runs-Smalltown) for instructions on how to setup a site that runs Smalltown.
+Please see [this article in the wiki](https://github.com/chandrn7/smalltown/wiki/How-to-set-up-a-site-that-runs-Smalltown) for instructions on how to set up a site that runs Smalltown.

 ## OpenID Single Sign On